dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

   },
 ```

-This is the basic approach to a very simple futures crash.
+This is the basic approach to a very simple futures crash and the general approach that will be used for other resurrection type threads.

 The design gets much more complicated when one considers the nature of the crash (identified as buckets in the code).
 Some crashes
 will require a stop and start of the node, some will require only a partial replay of the commands due to issues with
 indempotency.

-The prototype above is working as a first step.

-In addition, the statistics on the success of the resurrections will be reported in the statistics folder alongside all the other json
+Thus the threads are assigned resurrection types (referred to as buckets in the module2e code).

-stats files.
-As mentioned before, they will be in terms of buckets, i.e. resurrection type and will indicate install_success or
+As mentioned before, they will be in terms of buckets, i.e. resurrection type and will indicate whether or not the threads in the particular
-install_failed.
-The prototype version of this is a stripped down version just reporting install_success or install_failed for this
-single bucket.
+bucket will be selected for actual resurrection.

 Other considerations are if the node requires a stop and start and the ip address changes, etc.

+Module2e will export this stripped down registry and will also export a stats json file that will have all the original registry_entrys from module2d
+put into buckets that determine how the thread will be dealt with for resurrection (install_success obviously no resurrection, IDX1 futures crash needs
+to be resurrected, ghosts need to be resurrected, futures crash after all commands succeeded does not need resurrection).
+This gives the user a view of
+how many threads need to be resurrected from the original execution and in what resurrection type bucket they fall into.

+Module2f will be the thread code that acctually does the resurrection

+In addition, the module 2f will export statistics on the success of the resurrections alongside all the other json stats files.

 Finally, another early implementation in this design will be to use the ThreadPoolExecutor on the threads that need to be
 resurrected.
 The prototype is using a serial design that is very slow (due to all the node output error detection, and watchdog timeouts